Memorial to the Victims of Communism: Description

 "The memorial to the victims of communism is dedicated to all victims not only those who were jailed or executed but also those whose lives were ruined by totalitarian despotism."

 On February 24, 2018, the adjacent pedestrian way to the memorial was named "Alej obětí totality" as suggested to the Prague City Council by Ivan Margolius.

 Controversy

 Prior to the memorial being unveiled, there were reports in the local media about an apparent political row over who should attend the unveiling ceremony.
 Then-President Václav Havel, despite having been a leading dissident in the communist era, was not an original invitee and only received an invitation two days before the ceremony.
 Havel ended up visiting the monument with its sculptor Zoubek the day prior to its unveiling.

 The memorial has not been universally welcomed, with some artists saying the memorial is kitsch and others critical that female figures were not included.

 One of the statues was damaged during two bomb blasts in 2003.
-No one has admitted carrying out the attacks.
+The perpetrator was 63-year-old pensioner Vladimír Štěpánek, who had conducted numerous bombing attacks targeting railways, public infrastructure, and other monuments.